Introduction — Juvenile offenders

 This article was prepared for general information only.
 It is not intended to serve as legal advice.

-Kindly consult with a practising lawyer before making any decision.
+Kindly consult with a practising lawyer before making any decision, including making a plea of guilt.

 We offer legal consultation and will be happy to speak with you.